pranav-0309/pranav-0309/README.md

 ## 🌟 Personal Interests
 - Generative AI
+- Crypto currencies
-- Deep Learning
+- Trading
-- Machine Learning
+- Football

 Thank you for visiting my profile.
 I look forward to connecting with you!